 “We can now see that several harvesters are structuring themselves around Akua Nature, for example, by creating their own company” Paul says.
 “Other entrepreneurs can also come and use our equipment to manufacture their own products.
 In this way, Akua Nature can act as a lever for the community.”

-Funding challenges for Aboriginal women
+Funding challenges for Indigenous women

 Thanks to her father's vision and the resources of the ADL Group, which was already well established in her early days as an entrepreneur, Paul is aware that she has had access to financial support that others find more difficult to access.

-“It would certainly have been different if I had been a woman starting from scratch to start her business, when getting financing is not easy and it's even worse in the Aboriginal community,” she says.
+“It would certainly have been different if I had been a woman starting from scratch to start her business, when getting financing is not easy and it's even worse in the Indigenous community,” she says.

 But money doesn't solve all the problems.
 Paul is convinced that mentoring is even more lacking in the communities.
 For this reason, she is now working on a third business project, the Moccasins and High Heels Circle, with businesswoman Danièle Henkel.

-In the wake of the Ensemble inc. movement she launched in September 2020 for an economic recovery in Quebec based on diversity and equity, the entrepreneur has also committed to launching an incubator-accelerator dedicated to Aboriginal women entrepreneurs by December 2023.
+In the wake of the Ensemble inc. movement she launched in September 2020 for an economic recovery in Quebec based on diversity and equity, the entrepreneur has also committed to launching an incubator-accelerator dedicated to Indigenous women entrepreneurs by December 2023.

 “This incubator-accelerator will have to be creative because the communities are all remote and, in many places, the communication network is less than optimal,” she says.

 So, Melanie Paul is pursuing a big dream.
-“I hope that one day we will hear about Aboriginal women in a positive way.
+“I hope that one day we will hear about Indigenous women in a positive way.
 We need role models to give women and girls confidence.
 They need to know that it is possible to succeed even if they've spent years being limited in many areas of their lives.”